SimranaSinha/Masters_Computation-and-Visualization/README.md

 - Data Analysis: A thorough analysis of the WFH Research data to understand patterns, productivity metrics, employee satisfaction, and cost-efficiency.
 - Visualizations: Graphs, charts, or interactive dashboards that clearly represent your findings.
 - Report: A concise report summarizing the insights, supported by visual evidence.

+# Makeup Assignment : Analyzing USA Imports and Exports in 2021
+Objective: Explore and visualize data on USA imports and exports to understand trade flows, key product categories, major trading partners

+Project Tasks

+Data Collection:
+- Find and download USA imports and exports data for 2021.

+Interpretation:
+- Key Partners: Discuss which trading partners are most significant and how they differ for imports and exports.
+- Product Categories: Explain the significance of specific product categories in trade and what this may indicate about the USA's economic priorities.
+Report (500 words):

+Summarize insights and include visuals.
+Describe key findings and how different visualizations helped illustrate various aspects of USA trade data.